SAP-samples/cap-cds-hands-on/exercises/04/README.md

 ```

 This anonymous type structure is effectively ad hoc, as it cannot be
-used anywhere else we might want to have an element representing a monetary
+reused anywhere else we might want to have an element representing a monetary
-value.
+value (that is, without repeating it each time).

 👉 To address this, declare a named custom type and use that, like this: